Image default

 A game that might be more worth your time that you can pick up on your Nintendo Switch for free is Pokemon Cafe Mix.
 The game has a cool spin to it, in that you work at a cafe and make orders for Pokemon by mixing ingredients.

-Credit: Nintendo
+Credit: Nintendo Life

 The Pokemon Rumble series has been going on since 2009, with the first installment on Wii.
 The series is an action beat ’em up, but nothing about it really screams ‘action’.

-The gameplay for Pokemon Rumble is pretty repetitive and consists mostly of the player just running around and beating up other ‘Toy’ Pokemon to later add to your team.
+The gameplay for Pokemon Rumble is pretty repetitive, and consists mostly of the player just running around and beating up other ‘Toy’ Pokemon to later add to your team.

 Not only is the gameplay repetitive, but the stages offered in Pokemon Rumble are often reused and don’t add much to the game.
 The environments feel the same, and you will most likely get bored and move on from Pokemon Rumble pretty quickly.

-It might be a good series for a couple of hours of play, but after that, it’s a game that loses its attractiveness very quickly.
+It might be a good series for a couple hours of play, but after that, it’s a game that loses its attractiveness very quickly.
 There are more exciting Pokemon games out there that give you more action than the Pokemon Rumble series ever has.

-Credit: Nintendo
+Credit: IGN

 Luckily, this one isn’t a series and only consists of one game.
 This is most likely due to the fact that Pokemon Dash was widely disliked, so they knew it wasn’t worth it to make any sequels.